cloudposse/terraform-opsgenie-incident-management/modules/config/README.md

 ## Config

 A Terraform module that configures a multitude of [Opsgenie resources](https://registry.terraform.io/providers/opsgenie/opsgenie/latest/docs).
-Many resources have cross-resource dependencies, which may be simpler to handle within a single module in certain cases.
+Many resources have cross-resource dependencies, which may be simpler to handle within a single module in certain cases, such as using YAML configurations.

 This module is designed to accept an input configuration map.
 One nice way of handling this by passing resource definitions from a YAML configuration file.
 See below for details & examples.